Unsatisfactory meals and compensation claims falls within the Consumer Rights Act 2015.

 Any decent establishment worth its salt would settle any claim out of Court to avoid any reputational damage, although this isn’t always the case so be prepared to follow through and deliver on any promises.

-What are your experiences?
+What are your experiences with unsatisfactory meals?
 Have you had to take a restaurant to Court?